St. Mary's Forane Church, Pulinkunnoo

-St. Mary's Forane Church, Pulinkunnoo is a Catholic church located in Alappuzha district of Kerala, India.
+St. Mary's Syro Malabar Catholic Forane Church, Pulinkunnoo is a Catholic church located in Alappuzha district of Kerala, India.
 Located in a small village named Pulinkunnoo in Kuttanad, the church is also known as Pulinkunnoo church or Pulinkunnu church.
-It is one of the oldest church and Christian pilgrim centre in Alappuzha district.
+It is one of the oldest church and Christian pilgrim centre under the Syro-Malabar Catholic Archeparchy of Changanacherry.

 Overview

 St. Mary's Forane Church, Pulinkunnoo is a Catholic church located in a small village named Pulinkunnoo in Kuttanad, Alappuzha district.
 This church is more than five hundred years old and has been renovated four times.
 Many centuries old objects and documents are kept in this church.
 Decades old iron staircase, wooden confession booths and special carvings on the altar are all features of this church.

 Pulinkunnoo Church, which is also the parish where the Saint Kuriakose Elias Chavara served.